aditya-rajagopal/zfracture/src/core/fracture_structure_notation/specification.md

 * Texture: <string path relative to base_asset_path>.
 It is just a typedef of []u8.
 Just better to read.
 Might have different handling than strings

+#### Builtins
+Strings and arrays are static arrays with sizes predefined.
+So to define how many elements we are actually using the two options are either enforce that the length in the file must equal the length in the array.
+But this is not ideal for things like strings where you might want to have a name field that has a 512 length buffer but you only use some of it.
+To combat this we can have a few builtins that allow us to put a null termination for strings and for others we can provide a length field.

+For now only strings have a null termination added.
+Other arrays must have the same number of elements.
+Later on we might have a length field.

 ## Data

 * Integers: 123151, -1123124123, 100_000.